ChrisSch-dev/ChrisSch-dev/README.md

 <hr></hr>

 ### A Little Information About Me
-- Currently employed as a Software Engineer at a Private Instituion
+- Currently employed as a Software Engineer

 - Specializes in Back-end Development